Simulations of a weakly conducting droplet under the influence of an alternating electric field: 2 Formulation

-\section{Formulation}
+\section{2~~Formulation}

-The dynamics of an initially spherical droplet of radius $R$ inside another immiscible fluid under the influence of an external electric field is investigated via axisymmetric numerical simulations.
-A schematic diagram of the configuration considered in the present study is shown in Fig. \ref{fig1}.
-The droplet (fluid `$i$') and the surrounding liquid (fluid `$o$') are assumed to be incompressible and Newtonian.
-In order to isolate the effect of electric field from other forces (such as gravity) on the droplet dynamics, the fluids are also assumed to have the same density, $\rho^*$ and the same viscosity $\mu^*$.
-An axisymmetric cylindrical coordinate system $(r,z)$ is used to model the flow dynamics.
-The droplet deformation is investigated under the influence of an AC electric field, given by
+The dynamics of an initially spherical droplet of radius, $R$ inside another immiscible fluid under the influence of an external electric field is investigated via axisymmetric numerical simulations. \ks{The schematic diagram presented in Fig. \ref{fig1} depicts an axisymmetric computational domain of size $(H \times L)=(8 R \times 8R)$, with the droplet center at $(0,4R)$.} The droplet (fluid `$i$') and the surrounding liquid (fluid `$o$') are assumed to be incompressible and Newtonian. \ks{In order to isolate the effect of electric field from other forces (such as gravity) on the droplet dynamics, the fluids are also assumed to have the same density, $\rho$.
+The viscosities ($\mu$) of the fluids are also assumed to be the same.} The interfacial surface tension is denoted by $\gamma$.
+An axisymmetric cylindrical coordinate system $(r,z)$ is used to model the flow dynamics. \ks{The electric field is applied at the top wall ($z=H$) by connecting it to an alternating power source and the bottom wall at $z=0$ is grounded.
+The alternating electric field is given by

-Here, $t$ represents time; $E_{AC} (t)$, $\psi_{AC} (t)$ and $\psi_0$ are the dimensionless electric field, electric potential and its magnitude, respectively.
+where, $t$ represents time, and $E_{AC} (t)$, $T_p$, $\psi_{AC} (t)$ and $\psi_0$ are the electric field, the time period of the {alternating} electric forcing, the electric potential and its magnitude, respectively.}